ayreonblack/fMRIproc_MSc_Thesis/README.md

 * data_organization.R: Organizes images in BIDS format.
 * quality_assessment.py: Assesses the quality of images.

-Data
-Description of the datasets used, how to obtain them, and prepare them for analysis.
-Contributing
-Contributions are welcome.
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.

 Contact
 If you have any questions or would like to collaborate on the project, feel free to reach out.